fatcatdog/springBlog/README.md

 <!-- ![mysql schema](images/currentSchema.png) -->
 <img alt="mysql schema wireframe" src="images/currentSchema.png" width="300">

+#Reflecting on This Project

+I learned a lot completing this project.
+Most of the "magic" under the hood in Spring is still foreign to me, but I can confidently say I know what every line of code typed does in this project which is a great personal achievement for me.

+Initially, I had planned on having blog-author's input tags to enable users to search for blogs including those tags.
+Most of the blogs I read currently (Medium, Hacker News, Bloomberg, Twitter, Reddit, Etc.) don't really use tags and I thought I would accomplish this requirement in a different way.
+Instead of having a blog author input tags, when a blog is published, BlogCity gets all unique words from that blog, and stores them in a table with word and blog_id.
+Then, when a user decides to search for a term, for example, "basketball", we retrieve all blogs that have the word, "basketball", in them.
+Much like the rest of this project, a lot more can be done to strengthen the business logic of this process.

+I was able to accomplish all of my must have user stories.
+I did accomplish most of my reach goals but I have yet to try implement non-text input objects in blog.
+I will always remember a Google Developer Expert (I forget his name) say in a conference, "Images basically are the reason why people use the internet," in describing how 90% of internet traffic is really just people sending photos and now videos to each other via various platforms.
+Being able to upload and send images and/or videos is a functionality a blog in 2018 really just needs to have.
+Having a written action plan of what to build definitely did prevent me from getting distracted with unnecessary functionalities which was often tempting throughout project.

 ### How The Project Currently Looks After CSS Effort

 <!-- ![image of home screen after login](images/home.png) -->